A Brief History

 How Long Will My Brows Last?

 The result will vary from person to person as there are variables in terms of skin conditions e.g. oils and medication which can shorten the durability of your result, lifestyle, skin type & age.
-Results are more positive on a dry skin and can last up to 2 years.
+Results are more positive on a dry skin and can last anything from 1 - 3 years.